bblais/Amblyopia-Simulation/Manuscript/docs/_main.md

 ### Contrast modification

 A binocular approach to treatment can be produced with contrast reduction of the non-deprived channel relative to the deprived channel.
 Experimentally this can be accomplished with VR headsets[@xiao2020improved].
-In the model we implement this by down-scaling the normal, unblurred channel with a simple scalar multiplier applied to each pixel.
-The contrast difference sets up competition between the two channels with the advantage given to the weak-eye channel.
+In the model we implement this by down-scaling the fellow-eye channel with a simple scalar multiplier applied to each pixel.
+The contrast difference sets up competition between the two channels with the advantage given to the amblyopic channel.

 ![ A sample of 24 input patches from a normal visual environment with the right-channel down-scaled relative to the left.](/Users/bblais/Documents/Git/Amblyopia-Simulation/Manuscript/resources/fig-contrast-modified-inputs.svg){#fig:contrast-modified-inputs}